 The 1960s marked not only the final years of the designation, but also one last changes in the route.
 In 1961, the western terminus was moved from Front Street on the banks of the Susquehanna River to the intersection of Maclay Street and Cameron Street in Harrisburg near the Pennsylvania Farm Show Complex.

 On April 14, 1965, the Department of Highways applied to the American Association of State Highway Officials to decommission the route.
 They cited a policy that was established by AASHO effective January 1, 1959 which stated that any US route less than 300 miles in length and/or within one state should be eliminated as the reason.
-AASHO's Route Numbering Committee approved the elimination of US 230 at their meeting on June 28, 1965 with the Executive Committee approving it the following day.
-The following year the US 230 markers came down and PA 230 markers took their places.
+AASHO's US Route Numbering Committee approved the elimination of US 230 at their meeting on June 28, 1965, with the Executive Committee approving it the following day.
+Over the remainder of the year, the US 230 markers would come down and PA 230 markers took their places.

 |Western Terminus:||By-Pass US 22 at Arsenal Boulevard and Maclay Street in Harrisburg|